Buy A License Renew Your Boat Registration Pay Fines/Restitution

 • Ensures the project is substantial in character and design

-• Submits Section 7, NEPA, and SHPO documentation
+• Prepares, processes and submits Section 7, NEPA, and SHPO documentation to USFWS

-• Manages and monitors the contract with the local sponsor and ensures the project is meeting requirements
+• Develops, manages and monitors the subaward agreement with local sponsor and ensures the project meets requirements

 • Reviews project design documents